Table of Contents

 How do you release a tight rhomboid?

-- Stretch both your arms out in front of your body.
+- Stretch arms in front.

-- Now, bend your head onward.
+- Bend your head forward.

-- Hold the stretch for 12 to 30 seconds and repeat 2 to 4 times.
+- Hold for 12-30 seconds and repeat 2-4 times.

 How long does a rhomboid strain take to heal?